parasagrawal71/Web-and-Mobile-App-Development-HandBook/Common/Difference between Languages types List.md

 \- Server Side Scripting Languages
 \- Client Side Scripting Languages<br /><br />
 Server-side scripting languages create the scripts that run on the server and hence minimize the workload of a browser.
 The functionality of your website is written in those scripting languages.
 The most commonly used server-side scripting languages are Perl, Ruby, Python, PHP, etc.<br /><br />
 Client-side scripting languages create the scripts that run on the client side (i.e. your browser).
 These are sent from the server by server-side scripts.
-Some good examples are JavaScript, jQuery, CSS etc.
+Some good examples are JavaScript, jQuery, CSS etc.<br /><br />

+JavaScript is scripting language that runs in the browser.<br /><br />

+Node JS:-
+Node JS is not a language, it uses JavaScript language as the main programming interface.
+Node is a desktop application (or runtime environment) that runs JavaScript files.
+Node runtime can be compared to the JVM Java Virtual Machine or the IDLE Python interpreter.
+Node.js connects the ease of a scripting language (JavaScript) with the power of Unix network programming.
+Node.js was built on the Google V8 JavaScript engine.
+Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a web browser.
+Written in C, C++, Javascript<br /><br />

+NodeJS is mainly C, C++ which does have to be __compiled down a machine code__ and Javascript is used in order to interface it.